Gil Blumstein

 Gil Blumstein (גיל בלומשטיין; born 20 May 1990) is an Israeli professional footballer who plays for Hapoel Rishon LeZion.
 Blumstein plays as a forward and as an attacking midfielder.
 He also holds a Polish passport.

 Playing career

-Blumstein signed his first professional contract with Maccabi Petah Tikva in July 2008, but he couldn't get minutes and he moved lately to Hapoel Be'er Sheva.
+Blumstein signed his first professional contract with Maccabi Petah Tikva in July 2008, but he could not get minutes and he moved lately to Hapoel Be'er Sheva.

 Blumstein made his debut for Hapoel Be'er Sheva in a league match against his former club, Maccabi Petah Tikva on 26 September 2009.

 On 5 July 2010, Blumstein signed at Inverness.
 He made his debut against Celtic on 14 October 2010.
 He moved off the bench on 61st minute, but he injured and replaced 17 minutes later.

 For the 2012–13 season He signed with Hapoel Ashkelon in Liga Leumit.
 He played at Ashkelon for two seasons.

 At June 2014 moved to Hapoel Ra'anana.
 The next season, he returned to play in Liga Leumit, this time for Beitar Tel Aviv Ramla.